 On your smartphone or tablet, you can monitor your app usage to see precisely how much time you’re spending on social media.
 Use this as a benchmark to look for improvement.
 Some devices even let you set time limits so that you never go over your daily allotment.

-What if you’re not ready to go whole-hog?
-Placing your apps in a hidden folder on your device can keep them out of sight, out of mind.
+If you’re not ready to go all-in, placing your apps in a hidden folder on your device can keep them out of sight, out of mind.
 When you use your phone for something else, it will be more difficult to get sucked into social media.

 6. Use a Web Blocker